meltoner/agrofelis/components/vehicle-covers/readme.md

 # Abstract

 The document builds on the Agrofelis frame design and fabrication documentation by indexing the vehicle's protective covers, their schematics and their source code files driving a CNC Plasma cutter.
-Photographic material during the fabrication, detail further the manufactured parts.
-A list of components and indicative suppliers that comprise the bill and material information for isolating the robot from its external environment, is documented.
+Photographic material details further the manufactured parts.
+A list of components and indicative suppliers that comprise the bill and material information for metal sheets, is documented.

 # Introduction

-To protect the robot from the harsh environment found in the agriculture, where dust, dirt, rocks and rain are expected, covers were designed and fabricated from black iron sheet of 2 mm and 3 mm thickness.
+To protect the robot from the harsh environment found in the fields, where dust, dirt, rocks and rain are expected, covers were designed and fabricated from black iron sheet of 2 mm and 3 mm thickness.
 The rigid detachable cover parts, conveniently provide access to the compartments of the robotic vehicle.
 The covers, attach to the vehicle using 8 mm bolts to its front, back, top, bottom, left and right sides.
-While the side covers are quantised by smaller parts, the top and bottom parts where designed with fewer and larger parts to provide additional protection by minimizing the number of intersections.
+While the side covers are quantised by smaller parts, the top and bottom parts where manufactured with fewer and larger parts to provide additional protection by minimizing the number of intersections.
 The larger parts, were fabricated using a grinder and the rest using our small DIY plasma cutter.

 In the following sections the details for fabricating the Agrofelis Robot protective covers are documented.

 # Protective covers

-The vehicles detectable covers are compromised of 25 items.
-Most items of the left and right sides are symmetric except two having additional cavities to accommodate the vehicle's main power switch and its charging socket.
+The vehicle's detouchable covers sum up to 25 items.
+Most items of the left and right sides are symmetric, except two that have additional cavities to accommodate the vehicle's main power switch and its charging socket.
 The following diagram visualizes the vehicle's protective covers.

 ![Covers overview](_figures/01_cover_overview.png)